Football Soccer – Euro 2016 – Germany Training – Stade Camille Fournier, channelnewsasia.com

-Maybe is time to take a critical look at the explosive injury statistic, long lasting injuries and why so many injuries are so persistant?
+Maybe is time to take a critical look at the explosive injury statistic, long-lasting injuries and why so many injuries are so persistent?

 – Do we have to rethink injury treatment?

-If the answers is Ja?
-What can be the reasons – and what do we have to do different?
+If the answers are Ja?
+What can be the reasons – and what do we have to do differently?

-Here a article on the topic. ” reductionistic approaches”.
+Here an article on the topic. ” reductionistic approaches”.
 5th March 2018

 “Let us rethink research for ACL injuries: a call for a more complex scientific approach”